Ssimoes48/MARS-Web-Scraping/README.md

 ## Mars News

 To find my “Mars News”, I used `Beautiful Soup` function `soup.find` .
 I viewed the web sites code through the “inspect” tool.
-With this tool, I was able to see that I need to call the `class_=”list_text” ` . withing that class, I need to add an additional specification and search for the `class_=”content_title” ` .
+With this tool, I was able to see that I need to call the `class_="list_text” ` . withing that class, I need to add an additional specification and search for the `class_="content_title” ` .
 This returned the latest news article headline on the Mars site.
 I used a similar `soup.find` search to find the correspond text summary of the headline.

 ![Mars News JN](Images/jn_news_code.PNG)